Attitude Adjustment

 21. Do as much research as possible.

-23. Drop anyone who sabotages your success.
+23. Create distance with anyone who sabotages your success.

 24. Your success will make you part of a network of achievers and overcomers.

-25. Constant draw towards successful people.
+25. Constantly draw towards successful people.

 Why attitude?